--------------------------------------------------------------------------------

 Abundant fluid (vegetable soup and various juices).

-Rich in vitamins (by adding Brewer’s Yeast, fresh fruit and vegetables as well as fruit juice and vegetable juices).
+Rich in vitamins (by adding Brewer’s Yeast, fresh fruit and vegetables

 The treatment may be divided into four stages: